 - Stir in agave, then vanilla and almond extracts

-- Spoon mousse into small individual ramekins
+- Spoon mousse into half-cup ramekins

 - Refrigerate 2-3 hours, until firm

+My husband and I shared one of these little dishes of paleo vegan chocolate mousse for dessert.
+This mousse is very rich so be careful, don’t eat too much.
 In terms of substitutions, I imagine there are many different ways that you could make this.
 Feel free to let loose and experiment with your own flavors and alternative ingredients.

 I hope you enjoyed your Thanksgiving!
 Now that it’s over, what dishes would you like to see during the upcoming month?
 Desserts?
 Salads?
 Entrees?
 Something else?
 Leave a comment with your request!